View Document Text

 ODIJ does not make custodian or broker-dealer recommendations to individual participants of a

-Plan that has not entered into an investment advisory agreement with ODIJ.
+Plan that have not entered into an investment advisory agreement with ODIJ.

 For clients other than Plan clients, ODIJ recommends Schwab Institutional, a division of Charles